Representation Theory of Finite Groups: The Number of Irreducible Representations

 \section{The Number of Irreducible Representations}

-Now we will prove the main theorem of the character theory. \begin{theorem}[Main Theorem] The number of irreducible representations of $G$ (upto isomorphism) is equal to the number of conjugacy classes of $G$. \end{theorem}
+Now we will prove the main theorem of the character theory. { \begin{theorem}[Main Theorem] The number of irreducible representations of $G$ (up to isomorphism) is equal to the number of conjugacy classes of $G$. \end{theorem}}